anhnt1208/beautiful-jekyll/_posts/2019-05-31-create-slack-bot-with-aws-serverless.md

 layout: post
 title: Create Slack Bot with AWS Serverless
 subtitle: Create Slack Bot with API gateway and Lambda
-tags: [aws, slack, API Gateway, Lambda]
+tags: [AWS, Slack, Serverless, API Gateway, Lambda]
 ---

 A bot is a nifty way to run code and automate tasks.
 In Slack, a bot is controlled programmatically via a bot user token that can access one or more of Slack’s APIs.
-We will create simple bot that receive and process some simple task by entering command into channel The way the chat bot will work is the following:
+We will create simple bot that receive and process some simple task by entering command into channel
+Example :
+- Me : @abot calculate 1 + 2
+- Bot : 1 + 2 = 3

+The way the chat bot will work is the following:
 - User enter message into channel, ex. "@abot say hello"
 - Slack bot will send the request with this message to API Gateway
 - An AWS Lambda function processes the payload of the request and takes an appropriate action,then reply request to the Slack API
 We will need permission to create app on Slack, so on this Post we will create us self slack workspace

 ### Create IAM Role to enable write log from Lambda
 From AWS Console manager, go to `Services` → `IAM`
 Create Role named **AllowLambdaWriteLog** that allow Lambda can able to write log with below policies
 ```json